 The financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
-The Company presents all items of income and expenses in a single statement of comprehensive income.
+The Company presents all items of income, expenses and other comprehensive income, if any, in a single statement of comprehensive income.

 The Company presents a third statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively, or makes a retrospective restatement or reclassification of items that has a material effect on the information in the statement of financial position at the beginning of the preceding period.
 The related notes to the third statement of financial position are not required to be disclosed.